LangGraph-GUI/LangGraph-GUI/README.md

 ## Prerequisites

-For Docker user, before you start, make sure you have the following software installed on your Linux:
+For Linux user, before you start, make sure you have the following software installed on your Linux:

-- Ubuntu related Linux (ex: Mint)
-- Docker Compose Env
+- Docker Compose Environment
 - nv-docker (optional for running ollama)
 - (Optional for electron) npm